termux/termux-gui/Protocol.md

 Activity and Task control:
 These methods control Android [Activities](https://developer.android.com/reference/android/app/Activity) and [Tasks](https://developer.android.com/guide/components/activities/tasks-and-back-stack).
-- newActivity: Launches a new Activity and return the activity id.
+- newActivity: Launches a new Activity and returns the activity id.
+In case of an error, -1 is returned.
   - Parameters:
     - tid: the task in which the Activity should be started.
 If not specified, a new Task is created and the id is returned after the Activity id.
     - flags: Flags to set when launching the Activity via the Intent.
-    - isDialog: boolean value.
+    - dialog: boolean value.
 If true, the Activity will be launched as a dialog.
+    - pip: boolean.
+Whether or not to start the Activity in [Picture-in-Picture mode](https://developer.android.com/guide/topics/ui/picture-in-picture).
+Default is false.
+This should only be used to create Activities in a new Task.
 - finishActivity: Closes an Activity.
   - Parameters:
      - aid: The id of the Activity to close.